hackobi/orbit-runner/README.md

 ## Telegram high‑score announcements (optional)

-The server can announce new all‑time points records to a Telegram group or channel.
+The server announces new all‑time points records and jackpot payouts to a Telegram group or channel.
+When available, the winner’s Telegram handle is shown (otherwise a short address is used).

 Environment variables (set in `orbit-runner/.env`):